Espiritismo: Espiritismo de Cordon

-Espiritismo Cruzao
+Espiritismo Cruzado

-Espiritismo Cruzao (which means Espritismo Crossed in English) is a form of Cuban Espiritismo with influences from folk Catholicism and Palo religion.
+Espiritismo Cruzado (which means Crossed Spiritism in English) is a form of Cuban Espiritismo with influences from folk Catholicism and Palo religion.
 It is one of the more popular Espiritismo variants on the island.
 It contains the practices of Scientific Espiritismo and Espiritismo de Cordon but also includes the use of Palo cauldrons, artifacts, the representation of Catholic saints, offerings of fruit and sweets, and tobacco use to induce a trance state.
 A common spirit that is called upon will be a deceased slave who will speak Bozal.

 An important ceremony in Espiritismo Cruzao is the Misa Espiritual which inducts new Regla de Ocha novices to the practice.
 The Mass for the Dead carried out by devotees involves a table with a white cloth, herbs, and pictures of one's deceased relatives.
 Lit candles will encourage the spirit of the dead ancestor to go on to the afterlife and on occasion, the family will try to commune with the spirit if the spirit has given a family member dreams of wishing to communicate.